vdaas/vald/docs/user/get-started.md

 ### Another way to deploy Vald

-In the `Get Started` section, we show you how to deploy Vald with Scylla DB.
+In the `Get Started` section, you learnt how to deploy Vald with Scylla DB using Helm.
 Vald can also be deployed by Helm or `kind` command.
 (Compressor datastore is required, for example mysql + redis or casandora ).
 We will publish the document about this in near future.